elfware/SMCT_FCS/README.md

 # SMCT_FCS

 ==========================================================================
- Copyright (C) 2015-2020 ELias Amselem, Emil Marklund, and Johan Elf
+ Copyright (C) 2015-2020 Emil Marklund,Elias Amselem, and Johan Elf

  E-mail:
  TO be added